huangdijia/ccswitch/README.md

 ccswitch use [profile-name]
 ```

-**Interactive mode**: When no profile name is specified, presents a numbered list of available profiles for selection.
+**Interactive mode**: When no profile name is specified, opens a keyboard-driven selector (use ↑/↓ and Enter).

 **Direct mode**: When a profile name is provided, directly switches to that profile.